- Academic Regulations

 Bryant University allows for Official Leave of Absence in the following categories: Personal Leave and Medical Leave.
 Students may apply for a leave of absence for a period of up to two regular terms.

 Personal Leave of Absence: Students who are requesting a leave for personal reasons, financial concerns, academic exploration, or off-campus study opportunities that are not recognized by Bryant University, are on Personal Leave of Absence.
-A student wishing to take a personal leave of absence should contact the Dean of Students office to begin the process of taking an official leave of absence.
-In order to return to the University upon completion of the official leave of absence, a student must contact the Dean of Students office to begin that process.
+A student wishing to take a personal leave of absence should contact the Office of the Registrar to begin the process of taking an official leave of absence.
+In order to return to the University upon completion of the official leave of absence, a student must contact the Office of the Registrar to begin that process.
 Students who are granted an Official Leave of Absence during a term will be dropped from all courses if it is within the Add/Drop period or withdrawn from all classes with a course grade of “W” if it is before the withdrawal deadline (see the Academic Calendar); grades of “WD” will be applied to all incomplete classes after the deadline.
 This drop does not impact the student’s grade point average.

 Withdrawing From Bryant

 Students are considered active and responsible academically unless they withdraw formally from the University.
 All undergraduate students who plan to withdraw from Bryant University are required to notify and complete an official withdrawal through the Registrar.
 At that time, the student will complete an exit interview and be advised about their obligations to the University.
 The withdrawal form can be processed immediately or at the end of the term and the student’s intent to withdraw will be communicated to the appropriate offices.
+After the tenth week of the term, students will be graded according to the University Grading Policy.
 Additional future registrations and housing will be canceled.

 Residency Requirement